 A recurring cost comprises monthly or yearly costs.
-They are expenses that a business has to meet regularly such as web-based tools that you pay for continuously unless you unsubscribe, rent, payroll, business taxes, legal services, loan payments, business insurance payments, utilities, and marketing costs.
+They are expenses that a business has to meet regularly such as web-based tools that you pay for continuously unless you unsubscribe, rent, payroll, business taxes (you could use a tool like this one to calculate your Delaware taxes, or taxes wherever you may be based), legal services, loan payments, business insurance payments, utilities, and marketing costs.

 The one-off or one-time cost is a cost that you only pay for it once.
 For instance, the software lifetime licenses, hardware platforms, permits and legal fees, incorporation fees, logo designs, website designs, business cards and brochures, signage and real estate costs.